Mamiglia/notes/content/ARENA/Draft.md

 +++ Loss derivation

 We define this metric as the distance from the expected behaviour described above.
-We encode the expected behaviour through the mask matrix M, and define Pq​=M⊙A as the amount of probability mass that the attention scores places on other tokens in the same semantic category.
-We can then measure the distance of Pq​,1−Pq​ as the KL divergence from the ideal distribution 1,0 where all the probability mass is concentrated where we expect it to be.
+We encode the expected behaviour through the mask matrix $M$, and define $P_q = M \odot A$ as the amount of probability mass that the attention scores places on other tokens in the same semantic category.
+We can then measure the distance of $\{P_q, 1 - P_q\}$ as the KL divergence from the ideal distribution $\{1,0\}$ where all the probability mass is concentrated where we expect it to be.
 Then this derivation follows

 $$
 \begin{align}